LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 </figure>

 But even if we get these two points — **what about all the points in between?**
-There are a ton of different ways to connect them, and they produce vastly different overall user experiences.
+There are a ton of different ways to connect them, and they produce _vastly_ different overall user experiences.
 How does your interface fare when it comes to a use case that is only _slightly_ more complex?
-Are users yeeted into the deep end, or do they only need to invest a proportional, incremental amount of effort to achieve their goal?
+Are users yeeted into the deep end of interface complexity (bad), or do they only need to invest a proportional, incremental amount of effort to achieve their goal (good)?

 Meet the **complexity-to-effort curve**, the most important usability metric you've never heard of.